DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step6.md

-Now you will validate ACLs are being enforced, and configure the `CONSUL_HTTP_TOKEN`.
+Next, validate ACLs are being enforced, and configure the `CONSUL_HTTP_TOKEN`.

 ### ACL enforcement validation